 Be sure to also check out our exclusive interview with Sarah Gavron below as she talks about her career and why Rocks was such an important story for her to tell.

-After suddenly being abandoned by their mother, a young girl must care for her little brother on the streets with the support of her new friends.
+After suddenly being abandoned by their mother, a teenage girl must care for her younger brother with the support of her friends.

 Age group14+ years

 In the current divisive political and social climate, it is important to remember the amazing movements that defined a generation and helped us progress.
 British documentary White Riot is an electric, shining example of what can happen when people come together to fight against injustice.
 Putting a spotlight on the Rock Against Racism concert in 1976, this film explores the personalities, artists and rock musicians who decided to throw a concert to protest against the bigoted views of the National Front.